jfpettit/flare/README.md

 ## Running from command line

-Presently, A2C is the only properly written algorithm.
-I'm working on PPO.
-Run A2C from the command line with:
+Presently, A2C and PPO are implemented and working.
+Run from the command line with:
 ```
 cd flare/examples
-python a2c_runner.py -h
+python runner.py -h
 ```
 The ```-h``` tag will show you the available optional arguments for the file.
-To use the defaults, just do: ```python a2c_runner.py```.
+To use the defaults, just do: ```python runner.py```.

 ## Running in a Python file